Zamiotana/Digital-Archaeology/week1/overview.md

+with respect to the required reading for week1 which I am now reading in week2, the main idea seems to be to avoid simply converting paper materials to digital, which makes sense

 for my personal story, the first thing is what to focus on
 - hang gliding? all my flights are logged so the data is there
 - acting?
 I have scripts, photos and artifacts from all the shows I was in